List of Tiny Toon Adventures characters: Witch Sandy

 Witch Sandy (voiced by Sally Struthers) is a witch based on Witch Hazel, and had a one-time appearance on the show in a parody of Hansel and Gretel.
 She lived in a house made out of carrot cake and drew the attention of Buster and Babs.
 She tried to use the two in a recipe like Hazel, turning Babs into a non-anthropomorphic white rabbit and summoning her cutlery to try and kill Buster, but she got turned into a goldfish.
 Sandy wears a cute disguise, but she is actually as hideous-looking as a witch.

 Mitzi Avery

-Mitzi Avery (voiced by Tress MacNeille) is a tall blonde human lady who is based on Red Hot Riding Hood from Tex Avery's MGM animated shorts.
+Mitzi Avery (voiced by Tress MacNeille) is a tall blonde human lady who is based on Red Hot Riding Hood from Tex Avery's Metro-Goldwyn-Mayer animated shorts.
 She is one of Dizzy Devil's close female friends, who was also his date for the Acme Looniversity Junior Prom in the episode "Prom-ise Her Anything".
 She also works as a drive-thru waitress as shown in How I Spent My Vacation.